Workshop OverviewJump to: Overview | Workshop goals | Expectations | Application and selection process

 The goals of this workshop are to:

-- Discuss the implications of cognitive science, education, and social psychology research for supporting student success in geoscience at 2YCs
+- Discuss the implications of current research for supporting student success in geoscience at 2YCs

 - Document current practices for promoting student success (e.g., activities, instructional approaches, programs, support structures)